Triphosgene: Uses

 Alcohols are converted to carbonates.
 Primary and secondary amines are converted to ureas and isocyanates.

-Triphosgene has been used to synthesize organohalides.
-The use of triphosgene in these reactions provided a broader class of substrates that could be used for halogenation.
-Alkyl chlorides are synthesized via an SN2 reaction with chloride ions using triphosgene and pyridine.
-An alternative reaction uses triphosgene and sodium hydride, which results in a carbonyl addition and a ring opening caused by chloride ions.
+Triphosgene has been used to synthesize chlorides.
+Some Alkyl chlorides are prepared by treating alcohols with a mixture of triphosgene and pyridine.
 Alkyl dichlorides and trichlorides can similarly be synthesized using triphosgene.
-Vinyl chlorides are synthesized using triphosgene and DMF to form a Vilsmeier reagent from a ketone, followed by a ring opening by chloride ions.
+Vinyl chlorides are synthesized from ketones using triphosgene and DMF to form a Vilsmeier reagent, followed by a ring opening by chloride ions.
 Aryl chlorides can also be produced using a Vilsmeier reagent from triphosgene and DMF.
-Chlorocarbonates can be synthesized by a ketone reacting with triphosgene, which forms a six-membered ring that is then chlorinated.
-In addition to chlorination reactions, triphosgene can be used in a mixture with potassium bromide to create aryl bromides.

-Triphosgene is capable of converting several functional groups, which is useful in the formation of reaction intermediates.
-Triphosgene is used in the preparation of carbonyl chlorides, the activation of carboxylic acids, and the addition of carbonyl groups.

 Safety

-Triphosgene's low vapor pressure makes it possible for it to reach concentrations that are considered toxicologically unsafe.
+The vapor pressure of Triphosgene is sufficiently high for it to reach concentrations that are considered toxicologically unsafe.
 While several properties of triphosgene are not yet readily available, it is known that it is very toxic if inhaled.
 A toxic gas is emitted if it comes in contact with water.
 There is a lack of information and variability regarding the proper handling of triphosgene.
 It is assumed to have the same risks as phosgene.